pytomtoto/docs/content/rancher/v2.x/en/tasks/global-configuration/node-drivers.md

 ## Adding Custom Node Drivers

-If you create a cluster using a cloud provider that {{< product >}} doesn't support out-of-the-box, you may need to add the provider's drivers (or create them yourself) so that your nodes function properly.
+If you 创建集群 using a cloud provider that {{< product >}} doesn't support out-of-the-box, you may need to add the provider's drivers (or create them yourself) so that your nodes function properly.

 1. From the **Global** view, select **Node Drivers** from the main menu.